menu

 • Audit your website.
 If you don’t know where every single image on your website, blog, and social media came from, take it down.
 Then, delete it from your server.
 Crawler bots can find past use and locate those old files.
 Instruct all of your social media managers, web designers, and content creators to use only approved sources for images.

-• Consider indemnity clauses in agreements with third party designers + creators.
+• Consider indemnity clauses in agreements with third party designers + creators or SEO specialists.
 Remember: not knowing something was infringing isn’t considered an excuse!
 If your web designer uses a non-licensed photo, you’re still on the hook for infringement.
 Indemnity clauses can help make sure they repay you for that loss.

 Have you received a PicRights demand letter or a communication from Higbee and Associates?
 Contact us for a non judgmental evaluation of your situation.
 We’ve all made mistakes– let us help you!